-While this is a great background piece that makes me want to rush out and buy the book — I will look for it this afternoon — it paints a depressing picture of the state of journalism.
-I’ve worked in the industry for almost thirty years and can’t help but agree with Davies’ basic premise that today’s journalists are now expected to do a once-over-lightly job and rock the boat as little as possible.
+While this is a great background piece that makes me want to buy the book – it paints a depressing picture of the state of journalism.
+I’ve worked in the industry for almost thirty years and agree with Davis’ basic premise that today’s journalists are now expected to do a once-over-lightly job and rock the boat as little as possible.

-One aspect of this whole issue that was overlooked in The Australian story is that public relations companies now massively outgun newspapers in terms of personnel, expertise and experience.
-This is particularly noticable in New Zealand where the newspapers appear to be largely staffed by young reporters in their 20s and early 30s while many of the brightest and best of the older generation are now employed by PR companies.
+One aspect of this The Australian story overlooked is that public relations companies now massively out-gun newspapers in terms of staff, expertise and experience.
+This is particularly noticable in New Zealand where the newspapers seem largely staffed by young reporters in their 20s and early 30s while many of the brightest and best of the older generation work for PR companies.